Also known as premature ventricular contractions (PVC) or ventricular premature beats (VPB)

 - Awareness of the heart beating out of rhythm or fluttering (palpitation)

-The electrophysiologists Erlanger Cardiology are leaders - and international physician trainers - in the diagnosis and treatment of premature heartbeats and other heart rhythm disorders (arrhythmias).
+The electrophysiologists at Erlanger Cardiology are leaders - and international physician trainers - in the diagnosis and treatment of premature heartbeats and other heart rhythm disorders (arrhythmias).
 Contact us to learn more.

 Erlanger Medical Mall